Andrei Derevianko

-Andrei Derevianko is a Russian-American theoretical physicist.
+Andrei Derevianko is an American theoretical physicist.
 He is Sara Louise Hartman Professor of Physics at the University of Nevada.
 He was awarded the status of Fellow in the American Physical Society, after he was nominated by their Division of Atomic, Molecular & Optical Physics in 2008, for elucidating the role of the Breit interaction in atomic parity non-conservation, demonstrating the importance of higher-order non-dipole corrections in low-energy photoionization, and for pioneering calculations of higher-order many-body corrections to atomic energies and matrix elements.
 In 2024, he was elected a fellow of the American Association for the Advancement of Science for distinguished contributions to theoretical atomic physics, particularly for parity-non-conservation, advancing atomic clocks, and tests of fundamental physics.

 Derevianko obtained his M.S. in physics and applied mathematics with summa cum laude honors, from Moscow Institute of Physics and Technology in Moscow, Russia in 1992.
 In 1996, he got his Ph.D. in physics from Auburn University where he also was a Graduate Research and Teaching Assistant since 1993.
 Following graduation, Derevianko became a postdoc at the University of Notre Dame in W. R. Johnson group and then served as such at Harvard University under mentorship from Alexander Dalgarno.
 He joined University of Nevada in 2001 as an assistant professor and since that year was promoted to associate and professor of physics there.

 Derevianko contributions to the field of physics range from precision atomic many-body calculations of various properties to atomic physics searches for exotic physics, in particular, atomic parity violation, searches for ultralight dark matter, and variations of fundamental constants.
 Derevianko is also known for his pioneering contributions to atomic and nuclear clocks and several applications of atomic clocks in low-energy searches for physics beyond the Standard Model of elementary particles.
 Notable contributions include: